Health Sciences

 Other Honors Opportunities

-Honors enrichment contracts are encouraged in the vast majority of program courses.
-Some courses have pre-defined honors contract opportunities, while others allow student development on a case-by-case basis.
+Honors enrichment contracts allow students to enhance the academic experiences in their classes.
+Some courses have predetermined honors contract opportunities, while others allow student development on a case-by-case basis.